SanabuW/machine-learning-challenge/README.md

 The resulting KNeighbors and Random Forest models scored higher than 85% accuracy, making these suitable for application on new data.
 As this is only a model, any results from the model should be forwarded to subject matter experts to further investigate the candidate observations.
 The SVC model showed less than desireable accuracy at 71% and will not be considered for application.

 The results also show that the four selected features likely serve as good indicators of whether the KOI in question is an exoplanet or not.

-Models will be good enough to find exoplanets, as they are at 85% accuracy, though will require subject matter expertise to confirm findings.